GNUnet 0.20.0

 static

-All of our friends, all of our current neighbours and all peers for which we have HELLOs.
+All of our current neighbours and all peers for which we have HELLOs.

 So pretty much everyone.
 Maps peer identities to struct Peer * values.